codekoch/schooldevice/README.md

 > sudo shutdown -r now
 - Have fun with your new schooldevice
 ## Hints
-- The selfhealing account is user0 with passwort user0
+- The selfhealing accounts username is user0 with passwort user0
 - login in as a user with admin rights and use

 > sudo /etc/init.d/resethomedir.sh save